10 May 2026

 Photograph of Edmundas Obolevičius in his selection papers

 Australian documents give his birthplace in Lithuania as either Pasekine, Pocejkien or Pacejkinie but Web searches could not find these places with these spellings.
-Rasa has found that, in 1909, Edmundas family were recorded as attending their church from a place called Paceikiniai, which no longer exists.
+Rasa has found that, in 1909, Edmundas' family was recorded as attending their church from a place called Paceikiniai, which no longer exists.

 Edmundas' selection documents reveal someone single at 40, who had spent 25 years as a farmer in Lithuania but was well educated.
 In addition to 4 years of primary school, he had 5 years at a teachers' college and 4 years in a faculty of economics.